sergioabarbosas/sergioabarbosas.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am deeply passionate about intelligent systems, with a research focus on the intersection of Artificial Intelligence (AI) and human understanding.
-My goal is to develop conversational agents that interact with people in a human-like manner.
+My goal is to develop conversational agents that interact with people in a manner that mirrors natural human interaction.

 Throughout my professional and academic career, I have concentrated on DL, ML, NLP.
 Leveraging my background in computer science, I have advanced the development of conversational systems by utilizing the capabilities of AI and specialized language models.